BasmaNaser/phones-page/README.md

-the wonderful phones page by html and css and javascript and its responsive with all pages
+the wonderful phones page by html and css and javascript and its responsive with all devices